awwaiid/thelackthereof/content/Talking DC Vote Blues.md

 Today I saw an analysis of historical Presidential Elections and how close they were.
 They did a mathematical analysis to determine the smallest number of votes it would take to change the outcome of an election.
-This depends on the popular vote within a state, and the electorial vote between states.
+This depends on the popular vote within a state, and the electoral vote between states.

   https://web.archive.org/web/20080923000039/https://www.msu.edu/~sheppa28/elections.html